discopop-project/discopop/docs/Profiling/Data_Details.md

 ## Computational Units (CUs)

-When you apply the `DiscoPoP` optimizer pass, a file named `Data.xml` will be created.
+When you apply the `DiscoPoP` optimizer pass, a file named `cus.xml` will be created.
 It contains the identified computational units of the specified target project.

 The xml file contains much information about the program.
 There are four types of nodes in the xml file including: functions, loops, CUs, and dummies.
 Each node has an ID (consisting of `file_id:cu_id`), a type, a name (some nodes have empty names) and the start and end line of the node in the source code.